Decorative neutral curve divider

 Don’t wait until the final deadline to connect with your SME.
 Schedule brief, regular check-ins to maintain momentum and ensure everyone is aligned.
 These meetings don’t have to be long; a quick 15-minute sync can be enough to ask clarifying questions, provide updates, and address any roadblocks before they become major issues.
 This approach makes the project a collaborative effort rather than a last-minute scramble.
 It also creates a space for a healthy feedback loop, where you can refine content together and ensure the final output is as accurate and polished as possible.
 Consistent communication keeps your project top of mind and shows your SME that their input is integral to the process.

-Respect Their Time and Expertise
+Show You Value Their Time and Input

 Your SMEs are experts for a reason, and showing them respect is fundamental to a good working relationship.
 Before you schedule a meeting, do your homework.
 Come prepared with specific, thoughtful questions instead of asking them to explain basic concepts you could find elsewhere.
 During your conversation, practice active listening to fully understand their perspective.
 After they’ve provided their input, thank them for their contribution and, most importantly, close the loop.
 Show them the final proposal or document they helped create.
 When SMEs see the tangible result of their hard work, they feel valued and are much more likely to be enthusiastic collaborators on future projects.

-How to Become a Subject Matter Expert
+Your Roadmap to Becoming a Subject Matter Expert

 Becoming a subject matter expert doesn’t happen by accident.
 It’s the result of deliberate effort, consistent learning, and a genuine passion for your field.
 While it requires dedication, the path to becoming a go-to expert is more accessible than you might think.
 It’s not about knowing everything; it’s about knowing more than most in a specific niche and being able to apply that knowledge effectively.
 For sales and proposal teams, having SMEs on hand is a game-changer, turning good responses into winning ones.